Prag8855/aab/content/guides/public-transit.md

 - **At [[S-Bahn]] and [[BVG]] service points**
     Buy tickets at [S-Bahn](https://sbahn.berlin/en/tickets/sale-and-contact/points-of-sale/) and [BVG service points](https://www.bvg.de/en/service-and-support/customer-centers-and-shops).
 There is often a queue.

 **At the airport**, there are ticket machines on the way to the train platforms, just before you go downstairs.
 You can also install the [BVG ticket app](https://www.bvg.de/en/subscriptions-and-tickets/all-apps) before you arrive in Berlin.
+The airport is in zone C, so you must buy an ABC ticket.

 ![A public transit ticket machine at the Berlin-Brandenburg airport](/images/ber-ticket-machine.jpg "Ticket machine at the Berlin-Brandenburg airport")